 everRun software provides two user-defined availability levels for VMs: High Availability (HA) and Fault Tolerant (FT).

+You select a VM's protection or availability level when you create or import the VM by using the everRun Availability Console.

+Use Fault Tolerant (FT) operation for applications that need the highest levels of availability.
 In FT operation, an application continues to run without downtime during a fault.
-Use FT for applications that need the highest levels of availability.

-You select a VM's availability level when you create or import the VM by using the everRun Availability Console.

-In FT operation, the everRun software transparently protects an application by creating a redundant environment for a VM running across two physical machines (PMs).
+The everRun software transparently protects an application by creating a redundant environment for a VM running across two physical machines (PMs).
 With an identical instance of the selected VM on a second host, the everRun software provides FT-class protection of the VM.